Imtiyaz-CHOUJAI/coding-challenge/UI/UX/README.md

 - Bonus points for advanced animations.

 ## Instructions
-- Don't hack something quickly, take your time and craft something clean, with organized named layers and a clean .
+- Don't hack something quickly, take your time and craft something clean with organized named layers.
 - Write a readable and maintainable code.

 ## Questions?

 If you have any questions, ask directly via email above or linkedIn

 Message will self destruct in 3, 2, 1 💥🧨 !
 May the force be with you !! 🖖